NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

 .. note::

-  Dehumidifiers only affect ERI scores if Version 2019AB or newer is used, as dehumidifiers were incorporated into the ERI calculation as of 301-2019 Addendum B.
+  Dehumidifiers only affect ERI scores if Version 2019AB or newer is used, as dehumidifiers were incorporated into the ERI calculation as of `301-2019 Addendum B <https://www.resnet.us/wp-content/uploads/301-2019_Adndm_B-2020_final_rev11.5.22.pdf>`_.

 .. note::